 Free ticketed event

 Should mathematics and technology students be taught from the same texts, with the same viewpoint?
 Conventional pre-calculus and calculus texts are written by mathematicians with an aim of deriving logical proofs.
-On the other hand technology and engineering students need to know and understand mathematical facts and be able to apply these facts in the solution of analytical problems.
-The formality of the current math texts is not user-friendly and fails to meet the needs of students interested in technology, robotics or drones.
+On the other hand, technology and engineering students need to know and understand mathematical facts and be able to apply these facts in the solution of analytical problems.
+The formality of current math texts is not user friendly and fails to meet the needs of students interested in technology, robotics or drones.
 This workshop is planned to address the needs of these technology students by providing their teachers with more acceptable explanations.

 The workshop will be set up as follows: